techcompliant/TC-Specs/LifeSYS-GCA3623.md

 ----
 The LifeSys GCA3623 and GCA1823 are fully automated Gas Chromotography Analyzers, capable of analyzing any gas piped into them.
 The GCAs use only a very minute amount of gas, and are capable of determining the exact nature of the gases, as well as their concentrations.
 The GCA must be told to start an analysis operation, and thereafter takes approximately 10~20 seconds (15~30 seconds for the GCA1823) to fully analyze the gasses, depending on the number of gasses to analyze.
+In addition, the GCA will need 10 seconds to flush and recover from the analysis.

 Control
 ----